influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   ## Set to true if you want telegraf to overwrite an existing template
   overwrite_template = false
   ## If set to true a unique ID hash will be sent as sha256(concat(timestamp,measurement,series-hash)) string
-  ## it will enable data resend and update metric points avoiding duplicated metrics with diferent id's
+  ## it will enable data resend and update metric points avoiding duplicated metrics with different id's
   force_document_id = false

   ## Specifies the handling of NaN and Inf values.